-The local planning authority will not support development on Municipal Corporation owned lands which have been designated as open space.
+POLICY SP C30 The local planning authority will not support development on Municipal Corporation owned lands which have been designated as open space.
 Where such lands are to be used for other public purposes, the planning authority will only support such development if an equivalent site is acquired for the purpose in the immediate area or in an alternate area where open space is deficient.
+POLICY SP C31 In the design and development of open spaces, parks

-In the design and development of open spaces, parks and other open areas under its jurisdiction the local planning authority will seek to protect and enhance areas that attract wildlife.
+OLICY SP C31 In the design and development of open spaces, parks and other open areas under its jurisdiction the local planning authority will seek to protect and enhance areas that attract wildlife.